thecbp/mane/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mane
+# mane (Multi-arm N-of-1 Experiments)

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mane is to …
+The goal of `mane` is to provide an interface to simulate Platform-of-1 trials.
+It is a package that accompanies the manuscript, “Platform-of-1:
+A Bayesian Adaptive N-of-1 Design For Personalizing Individual Treatment Among Multiple Candidates”.

 ## Installation